Morbius: Return of the monster

-During the "Blood Hunt" storyline, Morbius was working on a vampire cure for Misty Knight when he and Colleen Wing were captured by true undead vampires who were operating a Beyond Foods truck.
-After breaking out, Morbius and Colleen explore the facility and take an elevator to Floor Z4, where they find a floor filled with true undead vampires.
-There is a fight among them until their leader, Theocratis, breaks it up and subdues Colleen Wing.
-As Colleen Wing is taken to the pens, Morbius is told by Theocratis that he is in his start-up company, Hemoglobin Inc., where Theocratis wants Morbius to work on the vampire cure once and for all.
+During the "Blood Hunt" storyline, Morbius was working on a vampire cure for Misty Knight when he and Colleen Wing were captured by vampires who were operating a Beyond Foods truck.
+After breaking out, Morbius and Wing explore the facility and take an elevator to Floor Z4, where they find a floor filled with vampires.
+There is a fight among them until their leader, Theocratis, breaks it up and subdues Wing.
+As Wing is taken to the pens, Morbius is told by Theocratis that he is in his start-up company, Hemoglobin Inc., where Theocratis wants Morbius to work on the vampire cure once and for all.